Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Experiments

-\textbf{{ST helps to avoid overfitting.}} We further illustrate how the ST framework help to avoid overfitting.
+We further illustrate how the ST framework helps to avoid unlearnable perturbation feature learning.
 We first train a model on REM perturbed data.
-When this model has a tendency to overfitting ($\textit{ACM}>\gamma$), we either keep ST training (orange lines in Fig.~\ref{sft-accuray}) or natural training (blue, green, red lines in Fig.~\ref{sft-accuray}).
-The results show that ST performs well in defeating unlearnable samples.
-Without the learning rate adjustment algorithm, the model will fall back to overfitting, similar to natural training, which shows the necessity of learning rate adjustment.
-We plot the channel-wise activation magnitudes of different layers (details in Appendix Sec.~\ref{Appendix-channel-activation}), which verifies that ST successfully resists overfitting.
-We also draw the loss landscape~\cite{loss-landscape} of a model natural trained and ST trained on unlearnable samples, which shows that unlearnable samples traps the model in an overfitting way (details in Appendix Sec.~\ref{Appendix-loss-landscape}).
+When this model tends to learn unlearnable perturbation feature ($\textit{ACM}>\gamma$), we either keep ST training (orange lines in Fig.~\ref{sft-accuray}) or shift to natural training (blue, green, red lines in Fig.~\ref{sft-accuray}).
+It demonstrates that without our learning rate adjustment algorithm, the model will fall back to unlearnable perturbation feature learning as natural training, which shows the necessity of learning rate adjustment.

-\textbf{{Hyperparameter analysis.}} We analyzed the sensitivity of hyperparameter $\gamma$ and $\beta$ (details in Appendix Sec.~\ref{Appendix-gamma-alpha}). $2.6e^{-4}$ is a suitable value for $\gamma$, and $\frac{1}{4}$ is a suitable value for $\beta$.

-\textbf{{Different protection percentages.}} There is a more realistic learning scenario, where only a part of the data are protected by the defensive noise, while the others are clean.
-We used various unlearnable method perturbed CIFAR-10 and CIFAR-100 with different mixing ratios.
-The protection percentage (ratio) represents the proportion of unlearnable samples to all samples (details and results can be found in Appendix Sec.~\ref{Appendix-protection-percentage}).
-ST-Full has exceptional performance on all protection percentage (especially on protection percentage 1.0), which reflects the reliability of our method on mixed samples.

-\textbf{{Comparison with general counter-overfitting methods.}} We have also verified the efficiency of different counter-overfitting methods to naturally train a ResNet-18 on REM perturbed CIFAR-10 in Table.~\ref{counter-overfitting-methods} (details in Appendix Sec.~\ref{Appendix-counter-overfitting}).
-The results reflect that ST beats these counter-overfitting methods and defeats unlearnable samples.
+To verify the effectiveness of ST, we analyze the channel-wise activation of different layers.
+We natural trained a ResNet-18 model separately on clean data ($\bm{\theta}_c$) and REM perturbed data ($\bm{\theta}_u$).
+Then we ST trained a ResNet-18 on REM perturbed data ($\bm{\theta}_s$).
+We analyze the channel-wise mean value of output activation from the shallow layers to the deep layers of model $\bm{\theta}_c$, $\bm{\theta}_u$ and $\bm{\theta}_s$, then feed them with clean data.
+As shown in Fig.~\ref{app-channel-activation}, the activation distribution of $\bm{\theta}_s$ is similar with $\bm{\theta}_c$, while the activation distribution of $\bm{\theta}_u$ is largely different with $\bm{\theta}_c$ and $\bm{\theta}_s$.
+In this case, ST resists unlearnable perturbation feature learning and correctly leads the model to learn image semantic features.